Cox reduction and confidence sets of models: a theoretical elucidation: Further discussion

 \subsection{Binary responses}

-As discussed in Section \ref{secRandomness}, Scheff{\'e} \cite{scheffe1959} emphasised the approximate validity of inference based on a notional linear model, owing to the randomisation.
-In ongoing work not reported here \cite{lewis2022}, we formalise this intuition beyond the context of Cox reduction when the outcomes are generated from a linear logistic model.
+Scheff{\'e} \cite{scheffe1959} emphasised the approximate validity of inference based on a notional linear model, owing to the randomisation.
+Lewis and Battey \cite{lewis2022} formalise this intuition beyond the context of Cox reduction when the outcomes are generated from a linear logistic model.
 Generative binary models, when fitted by maximum likelihood, are problematic in the second stage of Cox reduction, where many combinations of strong variables form a separating hyperplane, that is, produce no classification errors within sample.
 Ordinary least squares fitting overcomes the difficulties.